AJDStudios/Resume/README.txt

  - gradient added to heros as the flat color wasn't working
  - CSS design for skills
  - responsive CSS complete
+ - fixed unexpected About page issue
+ - final CSS commit (this can of course change with user feedback)
+ - CSS deployment

                                                         -- current workflow until 19/08/22 --
                     --Portfolio page --